About Me

 Panagiotis Promponas

-Departement of Electrical Engineering, Yale University
+Department of Electrical and Computer Engineering, Yale University

-17 Hillhouse, New Haven, CT, 06511
+17 Hillhouse Ave, New Haven, CT, 06511

 panagiotis.promponas@yale.edu